abhilash1985/PredictionGame/README.md

 ## Production deployment

 This app is a standard Django project with Gunicorn, WhiteNoise (static files), and optional Celery + Redis (AI auto-predict).
-See also [Question Bank](docs/QUESTION-BANK.md) for seeding match questions.
+See [Question Bank](docs/QUESTION-BANK.md) for match questions and [AI Predict plan](docs/AI-PREDICT.md) for the Gemini/ADK design.

 ### Database: will SQLite work in production?